 Hares are vulnerable to predators both as leverets and as adults.
-Foxes will hunt adult hares and leverets, while wedge-tail eagles are a major threat to adult hares and feral cats pose a major threat to leverets.
+Foxes and feral cats will hunt adult hares and leverets, while wedge-tailed eagles are a major threat to adult hares.

 Diseases and parasites

-European hares are prone to several different types of parasites and disease which cause a higher proportion of deaths than predators.
-European hares may also be affected by RHDV2 which is a form of the calicivirus.
+Hares are prone to several different parasites and diseases that can cause a higher mortality rates than predators.
+Hares are also be affected by RHDV2, which is a form of the calicivirus.
 Importantly, RHDV1 K5 has never been shown to affect any species other than rabbits.

 - European rabbit flea (Spilopsyllus cuniculi)

 Hares can breed all year, but breeding is often triggered by the availability of high protein green vegetation to stimulate breeding.
 Hares begin to breed at about eight months of age and can mate immediately after giving birth.

 Under favourable conditions, hares may produce more than four litters (each of 2 to 5 young) per year.
 Research has also shown that the more litters hares have, the smaller the litter sizes become.